South-West-UK-Pre-CHI/South-West-UK-Pre-CHI.github.io/location/index.md

 🚶‍♀️ Walking: Bristol is a hilly location.
 The journey from Temple Meads is mostly flat, aside from Park Street which is a steep hill and overall elevation of +149ft.
 The walk from Clifton Down Train station is a steady decline at -39ft.

-Here is a document with more general travel tips such as hotels and things to do in Bristol: [Travel](https://cfpr.uwe.ac.uk/impactconference12/wp-content/uploads/sites/3/2022/10/Travel-Acommodation-and-Dining-in-Bristol.pdf)
+For more travel tips, please read the following document: [Travel and Things to Do](https://cfpr.uwe.ac.uk/impactconference12/wp-content/uploads/sites/3/2022/10/Travel-Acommodation-and-Dining-in-Bristol.pdf)

 ## On-Site Navigation
 Directional signs will be posted inside and outside of the building for each room, bathroom and lift.
 The Conference